Mkobie/PLC-Programming/README.md

 ## Project 8: Vacuum Tank immitation PID
 Link to video: https://youtu.be/kYDZUgk0P0U

 This project was a piece of cake after that last one!
-To get used to process control without the PID block (can't use it without a real system unfortunately), in this project I was comparing a sensed vaccuum value to a desired setpoint, and adjusting the signal out to a pump in order to bring the system vaccuum back to the setpoint.
+To get used to process control without the PID block (can't use it without a real system unfortunately), in this project I was comparing a sensed vacuum value to a desired setpoint, and adjusting the signal out to a pump in order to bring the system vacuum back to the setpoint.

 The implementation was fairly straight forward - using floats, calculate the percent difference between the measured and desired values, and note whether the measured value is too high or too low by setting a "increase" or "decrease" bit.
 Then it was just a matter of subtracting or adding the appropriate amount from the signal to the pump.